Hotelschool The Hague

 Hotelschool The Hague is a single sector university of applied sciences in the Netherlands.
 It was founded and funded in 1929 by the hospitality industry.
 In 2010, Hotelschool The Hague founded its university wide Research Centre, focusing on interdisciplinary research with a strong practice-oriented focus.

 History

 Hotelschool The Hague was founded in 1929 and is one of the oldest independent hotel schools in the world.
 The school has two campuses, one in The Hague and one in Amsterdam, with more than 2850 students and 250 employees.

-Hotelschool The Hague has several programmes on offer, including a four-year bachelor of arts in hospitality management, a fast-track bachelor programme and a 13-month master of business administration in international hospitality management.
-Also, we recently launched a new master degree in Leading Hotel Transformation.
+Hotelschool The Hague has several programmes on offer, including a four-year Bachelor of Arts in hospitality management, a fast-track bachelor programme and a 13-month master of business administration in international hospitality management.
+Also, we recently launched a new master's degree in Leading Hotel Transformation.

 Hotelschool The Hague has been voted the best public hotel school in the Netherlands since 2014 and ranks among the top hospitality management schools worldwide according to QS World University Rankings.
 Furthermore, according to Keuzegids, the school had the best Master in Business Administration since 2019.
 Graduates of Hotelschool The Hague hold management positions in the hospitality industry worldwide.